Don't have an account?

 The final option is a similar name.
 Meggin and Meg Cabot, writing chick lit and young adult is an example, or Nicole and Niki Burnham, writing romance and young adult.
 The goal is to bring along established readers, but make it clear (along with entirely different covers and even formats) that they should not expect a similar read from these books.

-Look long and hard at the opportunities in category romance.
 Category, or series romance, published primarily by Harlequin/Silhouette, is one of the great training grounds for sub-genre hopping.
 Writers who sell to one line (such as Silhouette Desire or Harlequin Intrigue) have an easier time sliding from one type of category romance to another.
 This allows a writer to flex her genre-hopping muscles.
 In addition, the move to single title is encouraged with the HQN and Mira imprints, and authors who find they are able to write a longer book with multiple sub-plots and points of view have the opportunity to do so for their own house, or for others.

 Moving into category after selling a single title to a mainstream publisher is a far less common career choice, but can be a wise one for a prolific, disciplined writer.
 I made that move in 2004 for a number of strategic reasons.
 Category romance does not require a great deal of marketing investment, and the readers tend to be loyal line buyers, so the need to establish a name is less pressing than it is in single title.
 In addition, the high print runs ensure a large, new audience will discover your work, an audience that many believe does cross-over to single title when they like a particular author.